Hungry people hire Jack to help them feel 7-figure success in all five areas of life.

 Belief spurs people to do the right thing and belief sidetracks them to do the wrong thing.
 In an organization, a family, a classroom, or a church, the members follow the leaders' example.
 Your people won't do the right thing because you won't do the right thing.
 This too has been my experience and is a fact written in stone on the pages of history.
 My wife, my children, my employees, my students all followed my lead for good or bad.
-Not that you or I are malicious, merely that our habits are either on or off and they cascade down making it easy for other to magnify our actions, and more deeply, our beliefs.
+Not that you or I are malicious, merely that our habits are either on or off track and they cascade down making it easy for others to magnify our actions, and more deeply, our beliefs.

 The result of believing the right thing is to do the right thing.
 The result of doing the right thing is to have the good life you want.

 I want you to have the good life.
 That, by the way is the point of all ethics--to find the good life.
-Not some woo-woo manure, not some mysterious, confusing, academic jargon--the good life, the real thing, objectively tested and proved.
+Not some woo-woo bs, not some mysterious, confusing, academic jargon--the good life, the real thing, objectively tested and proved.

 I have it, but it wasn't always this way.
 I fought all sorts of doubts, fears, and failures to get great health, fantastic relationships, wealth, a meaningful career, and an inspiring spiritual life.
 By God's kindness and my effort in the right direction, I have success in every area (that's the good life).

 Read the testimonies and you'll see that my clients believe in my proprietary system that revolutionizes their thinking and speeds them to the the results they want.